In that golden period of 1970s American cinema, Klute, The Parallax View, and All The President’s Men make up an unforgettable ALAN J. PAKULA TRILOGY.

-In the first half of the 1970s, peerless director Alan J. Pakula, along with the award-winning cinematographer Gordon Willis, thrillingly showed us the dark heart of a country that was in the middle of a war and still reeling from the loss of John F. Kennedy in 1963.
+ALAN J. PAKULA directed an unforgettable trilogy of movies in Klute, The Parallax View, and All The President’s Men.
+Along with the award-winning cinematographer Gordon Willis, PAKULA did something very special in the cinema of the early 1970s.
+In those three films, he thrillingly showed us the dark heart of a country in the middle of a war and still reeling from the loss of John F. Kennedy in 1963.

-In 1971, Donald Sutherland’s titular detective was paired with Jane Fonda’s prostitute Bree to winning effect in Klute.
+Firstly in 1971, Donald Sutherland’s titular detective was paired with Jane Fonda’s prostitute Bree to winning effect in KLUTE.
 A mystery of a disappeared friend that hinges on a connection to a New York call girl is all Sutherland’s John Klute has to go on.

 Her brief arrival back into Frady’s life is the catalyst that sends him on an ever darker journey to unravel a mystery which ultimately leads to the mighty Parallax Corporation – a company where brainwashing and possible assassin training are the order of the day behind the scenes.
 A fantastically cruel but telling ending (that Beatty echoed years later in his own political satire Bulworth) makes this one of the truly great films of the 70s.

-Pakula’s triumvirate was completed in bravura style in 1976 with All The President’s Men.
-The greatest film about crusading journalism, sees Robert Redford’s superb Bob Woodward eventually, dynamically, team up with Dustin Hoffman’s brilliant Carl Bernstein, to expose the vast horror of the Watergate scandal and bring Nixon to his knees.
+PAKULA’s triumvirate was completed in bravura style in 1976 with ALL THE PRESIDENT’S MEN.
+The greatest film about crusading journalism sees Bob Woodward (a superb Robert Redford) eventually and dynamically, team up with Carl Bernstein (a brilliant Dustin Hoffman) to expose the vast horror of the Watergate scandal and bring about the resignation of President Nixon.